 Some employers have agreed to providing employee assistance programs and specific rights and entitlements for employees experiencing family violence.
 To find out whether a particular workplace has done so, check the employer's policies and the employee's award or enterprise agreement.
 The specific rights and entitlements acknowledge that family violence can have an impact on a worker's performance, productivity and safety at work.

 From the first full pay period after 1 August 2018, all modern awards will include an entitlement to 5 days unpaid leave per annum for all employees (including casuals) who are experiencing family and domestic violence.
 For more information about this entitlement, see the Fair Work Ombudsman.
+From 12 December 2018 this was expanded to apply to all National System Employees as a right under the National Employment Standards of the Fair Work Act 2009 (Cth).
+This means all employees apart from State Government and Local Government Employees in South Australia, see the Fair Work Ombudsman for more details.
+This leave is available to full-time, part-time, and casual workers.

 More information and advice can be obtained from the Working Women's Centre, and their DV Work Aware website.